What is a Digital Experience Platform?

 What To Look For In A Digital Experience Platform

+Before you take on the customer journey and personalized experience, the end goal should still be customer satisfaction.
 In order to be able to keep your customers engaged, you need a digital experience platform (DXP) that is convenient to them, as well as one that is consistent and provides secure and personalized access.
-The DXP needs to have the infrastructure to support fast load times too – if your site doesn’t load quickly, your customers will leave, period.
+The modern DXP needs to have the infrastructure to support fast load times too – if your site doesn’t load quickly, your customers will leave, period.
 Your DXP has to evolve as you do, staying agile and successfully incorporating and managing new technology.
+But the platform should not be complex enough that it would hinder the user experience.

-The more capable your DXP is of automation, the better, saving your team time and effort.
+The more capable your DXP is of automation, the better digital experience, saving your team time and effort.
 You need to be able to measure your successes and your failures, and make changes based on that insight.
 Marketing and IT both need to be able to prove they’re improving the bottom line with every investment they make, and your DXP should do that for you.

 At the same time, you need to offer security and trust to your customers, keeping their personal information and their privacy safe while still offering them experiences that matter to them.
+The DXP solution is simply a tool for better customer engagement.
 This is true for eCommerce companies especially, who need to show that they are keeping credit card details and personal preferences safe while still being able to offer customized shopping experiences based on purchase or search history.

 Even if you don’t offer a physical product, the customer experience with your company in the digital realm can affect their willingness to work with you again or trust you to perform a service.